 Symphony for Brass and Percussion, Op.
 16 Schuller wrote this when 23 or 24.
 He played french horn, and like Paul Hindemith and Morton Gould was interested in giving the brass family some proper repertory.
 All that Schuller/Hindemith/Gould brass stuff is always a pleasure to hear.
 The brash and accessible style of Op.
 16 suggests Shostakovich with a major infusion of Schoenberg.
 (The Schoenberg Op.
 43 Theme and Variations for Wind Band is the only work I can think of offhand by the Second Viennese School with a relevant instrumentation, although it’s far more retro than anything by Schuller.)

-Anything good written for brass band keeps getting played, so there are several recordings by now.
+Anything good written for brass band keeps getting played, so there are several recordings of Symphony for Brass and Percussion by now.
 However, the first one with Dimitri Mitropoulos conducting top New York freelancers at the legendary 30th St. Studios (discussed above) is a seriously valuable library item.
 The whole album, Music for Brass, is interesting, with fun pieces by Jimmy Giuffre and J.J.
-Johnson, although the other true masterpiece is surely John Lewis’s “Three Little Feelings,” with some extraordinary Miles Davis phrasing against Osie Johnson’s ride cymbal.
-For me, this is the easily the greatest album of Schuller with jazz players, although tellingly his own contribution is not at all his famous “third stream” but simply excellent classical composition.
+Johnson, although the other true masterpiece is John Lewis’s “Three Little Feelings,” where Miles Davis offers some extraordinary phrasing against Osie Johnson’s ride cymbal.
+For me, this is the easily the greatest album of Schuller with jazz players, although tellingly his own contribution is not at all his famous “third stream” but simply excellent formal composition.

 According to Schuller, most of Op.
 16 isn’t quite twelve-tone yet.
 However, his language would soon be entirely dodecaphonic.
 Probably because of the painterly allusion and a touch of jazz, his Seven Studies on Themes by Paul Klee has become one of the best known orchestral works by an American composer from the 1950’s (although I prefer the piece from the same period I brought to Schuller, Contours).
 From the ’60’s the Piano Concerto and Symphony are absolutely relentless serial explorations worthy of Babbitt; these days both are only known by specialists.
 After that peak level of abstraction, Schuller mellowed out his aesthetic, discovered his “magic row” and started producing music that had not just rich chromatic interest but digestible narrative shape, closer to Op.
 16 in spirit but with an absolutely unique and authentic harmonic palette.